 2. Good Camera

 Do you ever look back at old I-phone photos and just cringe at how blurry they were!?
 When you take all your pictures of Bryce Canyon on your phone, you’re going to look back in a few years and hate yourself!
 A good camera will make your pictures last a lifetime.
 My camera is perfect for travel because it is inexpensive, small and lightweight..
-Click here for it!
+Click here to see what’s in my camera bag!

 3. Light Jacket